cagonzal/cagonzal.github.io/_pages/about.md

   - /about.html
 ---

 I'm a Ph.D. candidate in the deparment of Mechanical Engineering at Stanford.
-My research interests are in wall-modeled large-eddy simulations (WMLES), turbulence, wall model development, and hypersonics.
+My research is in the development transition models to be used in wall-modeled large-eddy simulations.
+In particular, I work focuses on the use of the parabolized stability equations as a physics-based approach to model modal transition processes.
 My work is done in Professor Parviz Moin's group at the Center for Turbulence Research.

-Apart from research, I love basketball (playing and watching), video games, and cooking.
-I'm also involved in several outreach programs.
+Apart from research, I'm an avid rock climber.
+Castle Rock state park is my home crag, but I've been fortunate enough to climb at many other crags in California and beyond.
+Basketball, video games, and cooking are my other main hobbies.
+I'm also involved in a couple of outreach programs at Stanford.
 Check out [SeeME](http://seeme.stanford.edu/) and [Frosh Scholars](https://elcentro.stanford.edu/programs/academic-programs/frosh-scholars-program) if you want to learn more!